DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 5. Test that the issue has been resolved by:

-	- Opening your command line prompt/terminal, and--if necessary--navigating to the directory containing the README file of your clone.
+	- Opening your command line interface tool, and--if necessary--navigating to the directory containing the README file of your clone.

 	- Running ```bundle exec jekyll serve``` to start Jekyll.

 	- Navigating to the provided *Server Address* (e.g. http://127.0.0.1:4000) and reviewing the change(s) that you made.

-	- Closing the command line prompt once you are satisfied with the change(s).
+	- Closing the command line interface tool once you are satisfied with the change(s).

 6. Once you're ready so implement the change, select or create the branch that will house that change by: